 1. Ensure families feel comfortable with parent teacher communication

-Families and staff must feel comfortable with each other in order to initiate communication.
+Families and staff must feel comfortable with each other in order to encourage parents to initiate both verbal and written communication.
 Different families may have various ways of communicating, so you and your staff members must be flexible and adapt to varying styles.

-Whether a parent prefers face-to-face conversation, emails, notes, or phone calls, be prepared to use the parents’ ideal method.
+Whether a parent prefers face-to-face conversation, emails, notes, or phone calls, be prepared to contact parents using their ideal method to discuss their child’s learning.

 2. Listen carefully